-Private school fees will likely be the biggest recurring expense in your child's education.
+Private school fees will likely be the biggest recurring expense in your child’s education.
 In Malaysia, annual tuition runs from about RM 8,000 at a private national-curriculum primary school to over RM 100,000 at a premium international school.
 But tuition is only part of the bill.
-Registration fees, deposits, uniforms, transport, and exam fees can add 15% to 30% on top.
+Registration fees, deposits, uniforms, transport, and exam fees can add 15 to 30 percent on top.
 Here is what to expect and how to plan for it.

 What Private School Tuition Fees Include